Jac-Zac/tmux-sshx/README.md

 set -g @sshx-prefix off

 # Change window dimensions
-set -g @sshx-window-height '75%' set -g @sshx-window-width '75%'
+set -g @sshx-window-height '65%' set -g @sshx-window-width '70%'

-# If you want change the layout to top you can set
+# Layout options: 'default' (bottom) or 'reverse' (top)
-set -g @sshx-layout 'reverse'
+set -g @sshx-layout 'default'

 # If you want to change the prompt, the space is needed to not overlap the icon
 set -g @sshx-prompt " "

 # If you want to change the pointer
 set -g @sshx-pointer "▶ "

+# The window displays "tmux-sshx" as the border label at the top
+# This helps identify the window when multiple are open

 # Preview location and screenspace can be adjusted with these
 set -g @sshx-preview-location 'right'